quintenroets/music/README.md

 ![Alt text](examples/artists.png?raw=true)

-A project to analyze the music of your favorite artists
+A project to analyze your favorite music

 The package achieves this by:
 * Letting you select your favorite artists in a web interface